Summary

 10 total

-Some Quince products carry certifications like GOTS and OEKO-TEX, indicating a commitment to sustainable materials.
-However, the extent of these certifications across their entire product line is unclear, and the brand lacks comprehensive third-party sustainability certifications.
+Some of Quince's products carry certifications like GOTS and OEKO-TEX, indicating a commitment to certain environmental standards.
+However, the extent of these certifications across the entire product line is unclear, and the brand lacks major sustainability certifications such as Fair Trade or B Corp.